Event Dates

 Concurrence Gatherings at 8EAST # 8 - 11

 Concurrence Gatherings are concerts, talks and story-sharing events, featuring Indigenous Artists and emerging DTES Small Arts Grants recipients with NOW Society Musicians.
-Presented and hosted by the NOW Society at 8EAST in partnership with Downtown Eastside Small Arts Grants.
-Curated by Sophie Dow and Lisa Cay Miller.
+Presented and hosted by the NOW Society at 8EAST, they are curated by Sophie Dow and Lisa Cay Miller.

 con·cur·rence: